syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### bringToFront Command

-The 'bringToFront' command visually brings the selected element to front over all the other overlapped elements.
+The `bringToFront` command visually brings the selected element to front over all the other overlapped elements.
 The following code illustrates how to execute the bringToFront command.

 {% highlight js %}